The Faraday Grid

 This leaves our power systems increasingly volatile and inefficient.
 It demands a rethink of how we regulate the flow of electricity, specifically a reinvention of the transformer into something smarter and more dynamic.
 The Faraday Grid and the Faraday Exchanger are that reinvention.

 The patented Faraday Grid is an evolutionary design for electricity distribution which allows power to flow to anyone anywhere across the network.
 The Faraday Grid is enabled by a device called the Faraday Exchanger.
 The primary function of the Faraday Exchanger is bi-directional power flow.

-Autonomously and continuously adapting to variations throughout the network the system maintains an optimal equilibrium functioning as an emergent order.
+The Faraday Grid provides inertia and primary frequency response to maintain network stability.
+It autonomously and continuously adapts to variations throughout the network, and maintains an optimal equilibrium, functioning as an emergent order.

 Increased capacity, resulting from the network of Exchangers, is achieved without the need for additional layers of control management, and can be incrementally deployed, making it a scalable, economically viable solution for large scale electricity grids.